Natural Health

 Fight Wrinkles And Anxiety At The Same Time about undefined

-When it comes to wrinkles, one of the first anti-aging treatments people try is Botox.
-Some Botox-users report that this injectable line-smoothing treatment helps them to feel better about themselves and boosts their confidence.
-But this isn’t the only reason Botox has such a positive effect on mood.
-Here’s the surprising story… The injection of Botulinum toxin, better known as Botox, is a well-known cosmetic procedure that irons out facial lines and wrinkles.
-Because it works by paralyzing muscles, Botox has also been used successfully to treat migraines, excessive sweating, eye twitching and more.
+Botulinum toxin injection, better known as Botox, is a well-known cosmetic procedure that irons out facial lines and wrinkles.
+Because it paralyzes muscles, Botox has also been used successfully to treat migraines, excessive sweating, eye twitching, and more.
 In addition, recent studies show Botox has value in relieving emotional disorders such as anxiety and depression.
-The mechanism behind these effects on mood remain unknown, but doctors believe it has something do with the facial feedback hypothesis.
+The mechanism behind these effects on mood remains unknown, but doctors believe it has something to do with the facial feedback hypothesis.

 What Is The Facial Feedback Hypothesis?